yarwest/Yet-Another-Coding-Guideline/README.md

 Hey hello

 # Coding Style Guide/Best Practices

-This guide serves as a set of guidelines for writing maintainable and readable code troughout the entire webstack.
+This guide serves as a set of guidelines for writing maintainable and readable code troughout the entire stack.
+Small note: this guide (especially the General Topics section) is not limited to just code but also general steps that can be taken to assure the quality of a software product/project.

 This guide will cover:

 - [General Topics](#general)